cepalium/daily-coding-problems/README.md

 Given the list of flights [('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')] and starting airport 'A', you should return the list ['A', 'B', 'C', 'A', 'C'] even though ['A', 'C', 'A', 'B', 'C'] is also a valid itinerary.
 However, the first one is lexicographically smaller.

 [Back on Top](#Process)

 ---

+### #41

+Given a list of integers S and a target number k, write a function that returns a subset of S that adds up to k.
+If such a subset cannot be made, then return null.

+Integers can appear more than once in the list.
+You may assume all numbers in the list are positive.

+For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.

+---